HiraNiroula/Brainy-Bot/README.md

 ## Project Overview

 >Brainly Bot will cover various subjects, including mathematics, science, history, and language arts, helping students with homework, concept understanding, and exam preparation.
-For teachers, it will assist in lesson planning, quiz generation, and classroom resource recommendations.
+For teachers, it will assist in lesson planning, quiz generation, and classroom resource recommendations.# Brainy-Bot